Draper Laboratory

-Draper Laboratory is an American non-profit research and development organization, headquartered in Cambridge, Massachusetts; its official name is The Charles Stark Draper Laboratory, Inc (sometimes abbreviated as CSDL).
-The laboratory specializes in the design, development, and deployment of advanced technology solutions to problems in national security, space exploration, health care and energy.
+Draper Laboratory (officially The Charles Stark Draper Laboratory, inc.) is an American non-profit research and development organization, headquartered in Cambridge, Massachusetts.
+The laboratory specializes in the design, development, and deployment of advanced technology solutions to problems in national security, defence, space exploration, health care and energy.

 The laboratory was founded in 1932 by Charles Stark Draper at the Massachusetts Institute of Technology (MIT) to develop aeronautical instrumentation, and came to be called the MIT Instrumentation Laboratory.
-During this period the laboratory is best known for developing the Apollo Guidance Computer, the first silicon integrated circuit based computer.
+During this period the laboratory is best known for developing the Apollo Guidance Computer, the first silicon integrated circuit-based computer.
 It was renamed for its founder in 1970, and separated from MIT in 1973 to become an independent, non-profit organization.

 The expertise of the laboratory staff includes the areas of guidance, navigation, and control technologies and systems; fault-tolerant computing; advanced algorithms and software systems; modeling and simulation; and microelectromechanical systems and multichip module technology.